Cancer of the Uterus

 While you are in hospital, let your doctor or nurse know if you are in pain so they can adjust your medicines to make you as comfortable as possible.
 Do not wait until the pain is severe.
 After you go home, you can continue taking pain-relieving tablets as needed.

 Wound care – You can expect some light vaginal bleeding after the surgery, which should stop within two weeks.
 Your treatment team will talk to you about how you can keep the wound/s clean to prevent infection once you go home.

-Blood clot prevention − You will be given a daily injection of a blood thinner to reduce the risk of blood clots.
-Depending on your risk of clotting, you may be taught to give this injection to yourself, so you can continue it for a few weeks at home.
-You may also be advised to wear compression stockings for a couple of weeks to help the blood in your legs to circulate well and avoid clots.
+Blood clot prevention – You will be given a daily injection of a blood thinner to reduce the risk of blood clots.
+Depending on your risk of clotting, you may be taught to give this injection to yourself so you can continue it for a few weeks at home.
+You may also be advised to wear compression stockings for up to four weeks to help the blood in your legs to circulate well and avoid clots.

-Constipation − The medicines used during and after surgery can cause constipation (difficulty passing bowel motions).
-Talk to your treatment team about how to manage this – they may suggest a stool softener, fibre supplement, or another medicine.
+Constipation – The medicines used during and after surgery can cause constipation (difficulty having bowel movements).
+Talk to your treatment team about how to manage this – they may suggest medicines to help prevent or relieve constipation.
 Once your surgeon says you can get out of bed, walking around can also help.

-Test results − Your doctor will have all the test results about a week after the operation.
-Whether further treatment is necessary will depend on the type, stage and grade of the disease, and the amount of any remaining cancer.
-If the cancer is at a very early stage, you may not need additional treatment.
+Test results – Your doctor will have all the test results about a week after the operation.
+Whether additional treatment is necessary will depend on the type, stage and grade of the disease, and the amount of any remaining cancer.
+If the cancer is at a very early stage, you may not need further treatment.

 Taking care of yourself at home after a hysterectomy

 Your recovery time will depend on the type of surgery you had, your age and general health.
-In most cases, you will feel better within 1–2 weeks and should be able to fully return to usual activities after 4–8 weeks.
-In general, women do not need specific help to recover, but if you think you may need home nursing care, ask hospital staff about services in your area.
+In most cases, you will feel better within 1–2 weeks and should be able to fully return to your usual activities after 4–8 weeks.

-Rest – When you get home from hospital, you will need to take things easy for the first week.
+Rest up – When you get home from hospital, you will need to take things easy for the first week.
 Ask family or friends to help you with chores so you can rest as much as you need to.

-Work – Depending on the nature of your job, you will probably need 4–6 weeks leave from work.
+Work – Depending on the nature of your job, you will probably need 4–6 weeks of leave from work.
 People who have laparoscopic surgery and have office jobs that don’t require heavy lifting can often return to work after 2–4 weeks.

-Driving – You will need to avoid driving for about a month after the surgery until pain in no way limits your ability to move freely.
+Driving – You will need to avoid driving after the surgery until pain in no way limits your ability to move freely.
 Discuss this issue with your doctor.
 Check with your car insurer for any exclusions regarding major surgery and driving.

-Bowel problems – It is important to avoid straining when passing bowel motions.
+Bowel problems – It is important to avoid straining during bowel movements.
 Continue to manage constipation as advised by your treatment team.

-Bathing – Take showers instead of baths for 4–6 weeks after surgery.
+Bathing – Your doctor may advise taking showers instead of baths for 4–5 weeks after surgery.

-Exercise – Your health care team will probably encourage you to walk the day after the surgery.
-Exercise has been shown to help people manage some side effects of treatment, speed up a return to usual activities.
+Exercise – Your treatment team will probably encourage you to walk the day of the surgery.
+Exercise has been shown to help people manage some treatment side effects and speed up a return to usual activities.
 Speak to your doctor about suitable exercise.
 To avoid infection, it’s best to avoid swimming for 4–5 weeks after surgery.

 Side effects after surgery

-Menopause – If you had a bilateral salpingo-oophorectomy and had not been through menopause before the operation, the removal of your ovaries will cause menopause.
+Menopause – If your ovaries are removed and you have not been through menopause, removal will cause sudden menopause.

-Also known as radiotherapy, radiation therapy is the use of targeted radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
+Also known as radiotherapy, radiation therapy uses a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
 The radiation is usually in the form of x-ray beams.
 Treatment is carefully planned to limit damage to the surrounding healthy tissues.

 Internal radiation therapy (brachytherapy)